3 Ways Pentecost Shows Us the Future

 Most Christians recognize Pentecost as the day the New Testament Church began—the day God poured out His Holy Spirit on His people and set the wheels of the modern era in motion.
 (If you’re not familiar with it, you can read about it in Acts 2.)

-But Pentecost is more than a memorial in the rearview mirror.
-In fact, some of the most important aspects of Pentecost are ones that point us toward the future.
-Let’s take a look at some of these signposts and see what they can show us about God’s plan for humanity.
+But Pentecost is more than just a remembrance of the past.
+In fact, some of the most significant aspects of Pentecost point us toward the future.
+Let’s take a look at three of these signposts and see what they can show us about God’s plan for humanity.

 1. The Day of the Lord